Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Failure is a prerequisite for great success.
-If you want success faster, double your rate of failure."
+> "Many a man has failed because he had his wishbone where his backbone should have been."
-> — **Brian Tracy**
+> — **Ronald Reagan**

 ---